Soyvolon/Soyvolon/README.md

 [Cloud Nine Bot](https://github.com/Soyvolon/CloudNineBot) and its related site - a Discord bot made super sepcial for the [Cloud 9.75](https://discord.gg/AmFQ5vQWQd) Discord server (a super cool and welcoming place).

 **I'm Currently Learing** a lot about web development!
-My [501st Data Core](https://github.com/501stLegionA3/FiveOhFirstDataCore) project is my first web application at sacle and I've leared a lot so far.
+My [501st Data Core](https://github.com/501stLegionA3/FiveOhFirstDataCore) project is my first web application at scale and I've leared a lot so far.
 I hope to get into a docterate program and study algorimths along with working in the Video Game industry in my future!

 **Ask me about** Discord Bots - I've made quite a few.
 From getting started to learning about the new features Discord keeps releaseing for Bots - I can answer your questions!